 Would you be surprised to learn that cryptocurrency has been around for over twenty years?
 Thanks to the cryptocurrency work of David Chaum in the 80s and 90s, the idea of digital cash and using blind signatures for untraceable payments helped pave the way as cryptocurrency as we know it.
-Despite the advancements that have been made over the years, cryptocurrency like bitcoin, has yet to be embraced by the general public.
+Despite the advancements that have been made over the years, cryptocurrency, has yet to be embraced by the general public.

 However, digital cash is going to be the next big thing for the payments industry the very near future.
 Because of that, it’s time for everyone to start jumping on the bandwagon.
 But, before that can happen we need to get the average person on-board.
 And, that can be accomplished by doing the following.

 Provide More Education

 The biggest obstacle holding cryptocurrency back from going mainstream is a lack of awareness and misconception associated with virtual currency.
 In fact, a study conducted by research firm GfK and The Street found that “three-quarters of U.S. residents are not familiar with bitcoin, and nearly 80% wouldn’t even consider using it.”
 Add in the nefarious connotations, such as using cryptocurrencies to complete black market transactions, and it’s easy-to-understand why people are reluctant to embrace the payment system.

 So, how do we educate the general public on what exactly digital currency is?
 How do we educate them on why it’s valuable, and address those misconceptions?